 Ventoy vs Rufus: Safety, Speed & Functionality Comparison

-Reading time icon 6 min. read
+Reading time icon 5 min. read

 Readers help support Windows Report.
 We may get a commission if you buy through our links.
 Tooltip Icon

-Read our disclosure page to find out how can you help Windows Report sustain the editorial team Read more
+Read our disclosure page to find out how can you help Windows Report sustain the editorial team.
+Read more

-Creating a bootable USB drive is a convenient way to install an operating system on a PC, but it can be difficult to create.
+Creating a bootable USB drive is a convenient way to install an operating system on a PC.
+There are many tools that can help you with this, and today we’ll take a look at two of the best on the market: Rufus and Ventoy.

 What are Ventoy and Rufus?

 Rufus and Ventoy are utilities that can create bootable USB drives.
-They are both open source, portable, and free to use.
+They are both open-source, portable, and free to use.
 This means that you can easily use either to copy your favorite operating system on a USB stick or external drive and run it directly from there.

 Is there anything better than Rufus?